 All that negativity… let’s change that.
-Try to re-frame and rethink things.
+Try to re-frame and re-think things.
 All isn’t doom and gloom.
 I’m sure you can find the silver lining and the positive point of view in situations.
-Negative Noelle never feels confident if she’s focused on negative thoughts.
+Negative Noelle never feels confident if she’s focused on negative thoughts and actions.
 Are you around people who complain all the time?
-You may want to revisit the amount of time you’re exposed to that.
-Misery loves company but you don’t have time for that kind of company.
+You may want to revisit the amount of time you’re exposed to them.
+Misery loves company and you don’t have time for that kind of company.
 Your company is positive thinking and positive people who help you feel good about yourself and others.

-Come with solutions; to your own problems and to theirs.
-Just as I said to focus on positive thoughts, focus on solutions as well.
-Start using your problem solving skills to present solutions.
+Come to the table with solutions.
+Come prepared with solutions for your own problems and for others.
+Focus on solutions.
+Begin using your problem solving skills to present solutions.
 Doesn’t it feel good to be an asset rather than a liability?
 This can be one of the best things you can do in and for your career!